-How are the CMS-1500 claim forms completed for respiratory care?
+How do I complete the CMS-1500 claim form?

-Note: See the agency's ProviderOne Billing and Resource Guide for general instructions on completing the CMS-1500 claim form.
+See Appendix I of the agency's ProviderOne Billing and Resource Guide for general instructions on completing the CMS-1500 claim form.

-The following CMS-1500 claim form instructions relate to Respiratory Care:
+The following CMS-1500 claim form instructions relate to Respiratory Care: The following CMB-1500 ciann ionn msuucuons relate to Respiratory Care.

 Field No. Name Entry

-23 Prior Authorization When applicable.
-If the service or hardware

-Number being billed require s prior authorization, enter

-the assigned number.
+23 Prior Authorization Number When applicable.
+If the service or hardware being billed requires prior authorization, enter the assigned number.

 24B Facility Type These are the only appropriate codes for this program:

 Facility Type To Be Used For

 12 Home (client's residence)

 13 Assisted living facility

 14 Group home

 31 Skilled nursing facility

 32 Nursing facility

 99 Other

-24G Days or Units For multiple quantit ies of supplies, enter the

-number of items dispensed and all of the dates or

-dates spanned that the supplies were used.

-Unless the procedure code description

-specifically indicate s pack, cans, bottles, or other

-quantity, the each is s each single item.
+24G Days or Units For multiple quantities of supplies, enter the number of items dispensed and all of the dates or dates spanned that the supplies were used.
+Unless the procedure code description specifically indicates pack, cans, bottles, or other quantity, the each is each single item.